wlaurance/go-flow-s3/README.md

 This micro service is running on a Dokku instance, but could easily be run on a Heroku Dyno or your own server.

+There is a ENV var that if set, will make this micro service skip uploading the image to S3. `SKIP_S3_UPLOAD`.

 ###Why?

 All of the flow server examples were just examples really and didn't work as intended.